eryjus/century-os/JOURNAL.md

 I now have all the MMU mappings completed for in preparation for the kernel.
 With this, I wll check my code for comments and will commit it publicly tomorrow.
 I am not yet enabling paging or jumping to the kernel, so there is still a lot of debugging yet to do on all this work I have done.
 That will be a major task on its own.

+---
+---

 **2018-07-01**

 So, the first order of business today is to get this code committed.
 I need to work through all the files I have modified and make sure the comments are proper and up-to-date.

+---

+With that commit pushed to github, on to the next item on the list.
+That is going to be to get the kernel to launch and to print a second greeting on the console.
+This will require that paging is enabled which is going to require a lot of debugging.
+The problem is going to be that I do not have a Page Fault handler that I have written or installed, so any issues at the moment are going to triple fault the PC and cause it to reboot, with no indication of where the problem is.
+For now, I will start with the `MmuDumpTables()` function to check on things, but I have a feeling I will need a rudimentary Page Fault handler to dump data to the serial port.
+I will write it when I just cannot tolerate not having it anymore, which will be far later than I really should write it.

+But before I get into that, I am a formatting change I want to make to this journal file.
+I am going to go back an put horizontal lines between the different days to aid in reading.
+I am not going to make any changes in the content (I'm not even going to correct any typos).

+And,...  as I predicted,...
+I have a triple fault as soon as I enable paging.
+So I have some debugging to do.

+OK, so the stack was not mapped into the paging tables.
+It needed to be frame-allocated and then identity-mapped.
+Once I got that completed, I was able to get paging enabled and not have a triple fault.
+The key here is that the stack is also hard-coded at the frame right below 2MB and that will eventually get stepped on by the loaded modules.
+I have entered a Redmine for that to fix and will likely be built into the loaded executable (loader.elf) at some point.
+For now, I can get away with it.

+So, the final thing is going to be to jump into the actual kernel code and acknowledge the arrival somehow.

+Just to make a note of where I am at this point, I am jumping to a kernel location (which I think is a good location) but the hardware structure is not available to the kernel.
+As a result, I am not able to confirm it with what happens on the screen.
+I mistakenly moved `hw-disc.cc` to libk but it really needs to be copied to a good location in low memory by the loader and then pointed to in the kernel.

+OK, I was not able to get the frame buffer to work, but I was able to product serial output that demonstrates that I am executing the kernel.
+I do have some things to work out, but the video driver will probably move the frame buffer if possible.
+So, I am going to call this objective complete (the kernel is being executed) and commit this the code at this point.
+I am also going to zip up an .iso image that can be run from a command line and drop that on the github project as well.